New York Life Award

 Enter your work to any category in the Scholastic Art & Writing Awards.
 At the end of your application, opt in to the New York Life Award.
-You will be prompted to include a personal statement on your work.
+You will be prompted to include a short personal statement of 50 words or more about your work.

 What should I write about in my personal statement?